TaitoUnited/taito-cli/docs/manual/03-quick-start.md

     taito open client
     ```

-#### Remote dev environment
+#### Development environment (dev)

-1. Create remote dev environment:
+1. Create dev environment:

     ```
     taito env apply:dev
     ```

-2. Trigger build by committing and pushing changes to dev branch (you can also use normal git commands instead):
+2. Trigger build by committing and pushing changes to dev branch (you can do this with git tools also):

     ```
     taito stage